Hulme Hippodrome: c. 1906 name swap – Variety starts

 Initially the larger of the two conjoined theatres staged mainly dramatic productions, while the smaller theatre presented variety performances, but due to the increasing popularity of variety theatre the names and functions of the two adjacent theatres were swapped over in 1906 or 1907: the formerly-named Hippodrome became known as the Grand Junction, and the variety performances and name were transferred to the larger theatre, now the new Hippodrome.
 The swap also replaced some benches in the Pit and Stalls areas with individual tip-up seats, the most expensive seats, prices ranging from tuppence (1p) to nine pence (4p).
 While some research states that the swap took place in 1905, a newspaper advertisement from June 1906 shows the original arrangement was still in place then, and an archived oral history interview with Bert Briggs states the swap took place in "1906-07".

 The roots of variety theatre in the UK have been said in some research to be found in the vaudeville format that came from the USA.
-It extended the previous UK format of music halls, with the audience around tables with food and drink.
-Many researchers use 'music hall' in a broader way without the seating format being the main factor, and this includes the origins and early years of Hulme Hippodrome.
+It extended the previous UK format of music halls, with the audience previously sat around tables with food and drink.
+Many researchers use 'music hall' in a broader way without the old seating format being the deciding factor, and this includes writings on the origins and early years of Hulme Hippodrome.